Editors Note: This is an updated and revised edition for 2018.

 Home Canned Foods – When you can your food its shelf life depends on the type of food that you can.
 According to the USDA , home canned foods have a shelf stability of about a year.
 The short recommendation of home canned food does not mean that you should bypass home canning as a means of stocking up for lean times.
 It means that you must be more conscious of how you plan and use food so that you use up canned food within a year.

 Consider a Food Rotation System

-A good method for managing home canned food is to adapt a system that rotates food in such a way that you use the oldest foods first.
+A good method for managing home canned food is to adopt a system that rotates food in such a way that you use the oldest foods first.
 We refer to this method as First In – First Out.
 It means that the first items that you put into your food closet are the first items that you use.
 Food rotation is an excellent tool for prepping, and it helps to keep the quality of food at its highest while minimizing the risk of food spoilage and food-borne illnesses such as botulism.